finkel-lang/finkel/doc/contents/language-syntax.rst

 Lambda
 ^^^^^^

 Lambda expression starts with ``\``.
-At least one space after ``\`` is mandatory.
-The last form in the lambda expression the body expression of entire lambda abstraction, others forms are argument patterns:
+The last form in the lambda expression the body expression of entire lambda abstraction, others forms are argument
+patterns:

 .. literalinclude:: ../include/language-syntax/expr/lambda.fnk
    :language: finkel